haraldk/TwelveMonkeys/README.md

 Because the `ImageIO` plugin registry (the `IIORegistry`) is "VM global", it doesn't by default work well with servlet contexts.
 This is especially evident if you load plugins from the `WEB-INF/lib` or `classes` folder.
+Unless you add `ImageIO.scanForPlugins()` somewhere in your code, the plugins might never be available at all.

-Servlet contexts dynamically loads and unloads classes (using a new class loader per context).
+I addition, servlet contexts dynamically loads and unloads classes (using a new class loader per context).
 If you restart your application, old classes will by default remain in memory forever (because the next time `scanForPlugins` is called, it's another `ClassLoader` that scans/loads classes, and thus they will be new instances in the registry).

-To work around this resource leak, it is recommended to use the `IIOProviderContextListener` that implements dynamic loading and unloading of ImageIO plugins for web applications.
+To work around both the discovery problem and the resource leak, it is recommended to use the `IIOProviderContextListener` that implements dynamic loading and unloading of ImageIO plugins for web applications.

     <web-app ...>